Weaving sustainability into the curriculum.

 - Contact: Russ Barnett (502) 852-1851

-In honor of Earth Day, Green Threads 2014 was held on Spring Reading Day, Tuesday, April 22nd from 9:00 am to 4:30 pm.
+The Sustainability Council invites full- & part-time faculty as well as GTA Academy participants from all disciplines to participate in the 2015 Green Threads workshop.
 The process of bringing faculty together to discuss sustainability across the curriculum was pioneered at Northern Arizona University (Ponderosa Project) and Emory University (Piedmont Project), and their approach has garnered national attention for engaging faculty in collegial experiences leading to curricular change.
 In this workshop, we will explore a variety of ways to embed issues of sustainability into the curriculum and into our classrooms.